 150g ‘Azuki’ Red Bean Paste

-Potato Starch or Corn Starch Flour to prevent Mochi to stick to hands
+Potato Starch to prevent Mochi to stick to hands

-Wash Glutinous Rice and drain.
-Place in a bowl, add Water and soak for 1-2 hours.
+- Wash Glutinous Rice and drain.
+Place in a bowl, add 1 cup Water and soak for 1-2 hours.

-Place the soaked Glutinous Rice and Water into a blender, and add Sugar and Salt.
-Process until smooth and the texture is like thick cream. *Note: My blender is powerful enough to crush Ice.
+- Place the soaked Glutinous Rice and Water into a blender, and add Sugar and Salt.
+Process until smooth and the texture is like thick cream.

-*Alternatively, mix 220g Glutinous Rice Flour, 1 cup (250ml) Warn Water, Sugar and Salt in a heat-proof bowl.
+- *Alternatively, mix 220g Glutinous Rice Flour, 1 cup (250ml) Warm Water, Sugar and Salt in a heat-proof bowl.

-Spread plenty of Potato Starch or Corn Starch Flour on a large plate, using a wet spatular, take the thick and very sticky ‘Mochi’ mixture onto the plate.
-Sprinkle extra Potato Starch or Corn Starch Flour over the ‘Mochi’ as well.
+- Spread plenty of Potato Starch on a large plate, using a wet spatular, take the thick and sticky ‘Mochi’ mixture onto the plate.
+Sprinkle extra Potato Starch Flour over the ‘Mochi’ as well.
 Set aside, because it is still too hot to handle.

-Flatten one portion of ‘Mochi’ and place one ball of ‘Azuki’ paste in center and draw the edges up to enclose.
-Repeat with the remaining ‘Mochi’ and ‘Azuki’ paste.
+- Flatten one portion of ‘Mochi’ and place one ball of Azuki paste in centre and draw the edges up to enclose.
+Repeat with the remaining ‘Mochi’ and Azuki paste.